rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 4.205.7 Patterns for supplying a conjectural date

 <a name="4.205.7.1">4.205.7.1</a> Give a probable date or period of publication according to one of the patterns shown in the examples below.
-Indicate the basis for the conjecture in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.8](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.8)).
+Indicate the basis for the conjecture in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.8](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.8)).

 | Conjectural date | Pattern |
 | --- | ---| --- |